 Welcome to Home Shalom!

 Welcome to Home Shalom and Shalom Farm.
 We pray your visit here be blessed.
-We are learning to walk in the Ways (Torah) of our Father YHVH and follow Y'shua, His Messiah until He returns to "set things straight".
+We are learning to walk in the Ways (Torah) of our Father YHWH and follow Y'shua, His Messiah until He returns to "set things straight".
 We call it a "Messi-Life".
-Our walk is niether tidy and nor perfect, but it is filled with passion, devotion and desire to serve our King.
-We are learning to be humble servants, and to be good stewards of the things that He has entrusted to us: His Word, Our marriage, our children, our family, our community, our health, and our farm.
-Hitch your horse and stay a while, our door is always open!
+Our walk is neither tidy nor perfect, but it is filled with passion, devotion and desire to serve our King.
+We are learning to be humble servants, and to be good stewards of the things that He has entrusted to us: His Word, our marriage, our children, our family, our community, our health, and our farm.
+Hitch your horse and stay a while--our door is always open!